 The work Boyle undertook in reply to Linus was … done … with a specially constructed J-shaped tube in which pressures higher than atmospheric could be attained.
 Using this apparatus Boyle showed that if he compressed air twice as strongly as usual he could produce twice as strong a spring.
 He concluded that the process could go on indefinitely, so that there were no limits to the power of the air's spring (Shapin and Schaffer 1985, 168–9).

 But Boyle was quite happy not to draw such conclusions, simply because his experiments didn't allow that kind of jump.
 There are other important ways in which he thought that generalizations about nature might fail of universality.
-He had a very healthy notion of the complexity of the world, and an acute sense of the difficulties to which even apparently simple experiments could give rise, and perhaps in consequence had more sympathy than stricter theologians for the problems which universe construction might involve, even for the Almighty.
+He had a very healthy notion of the complexity of the world, and an acute sense of the difficulties to which even apparently simple experiments could give rise.
+In fact, Boyle had was one of the first philosophers ever to develop a philosophy of experiment.

 Two distinct notions of the soul occupied centre stage in the seventeenth century.
 One, stemming from Plato and the Pythagoreans, with theological trimmings by Augustine, had been given immense prestige by Descartes' championing of it.
 This view was what Geach has called the “savage superstition … that a man consists of two pieces, body and soul, which come apart at death.”
 Geach adds, “the superstition is not mended but rather aggravated by conceptual confusion, if the soul-piece is supposed to be immaterial” (Geach 1969, 38).